Murder of Cheri Jo Bates: Aftermath

-Officially, Bates' murder remains an unsolved case, and the theory she was a victim of the Zodiac Killer (which has been strongly disputed by the RPD) has never been proven.
+Officially, Bates's murder remains an unsolved case.
+The theory she was a victim of the Zodiac has never been conclusively proven and is strongly rejected by RPD officials.
 Despite several suspects having been investigated and eliminated from the inquiry since 1966, the current investigator assigned to the case, Detective Jim Simons, has stated one individual still remains of interest to the investigation, although because tests conducted upon the mitochondrial DNA of the hair and blood samples found at the crime scene did not match those of this suspect, insufficient physical evidence exists to link this individual to the crime.
 Investigators who conducted DNA profiling were, however, able to determine that her murderer was a Caucasian male.

+A 2016 Press-Enterprise article reported that the RPD strongly believe they know the identity of Bates's murderer, but were never able to obtain sufficient evidence to arrest and charge this individual.

-Following the murder, Bates' family established a memorial scholarship at RCC.
-This scholarship, entitled The Cheri Jo Bates Memorial Endowed Scholarship, is awarded to a student active in various school projects and initiatives, who demonstrates financial needs, undertakes volunteer work, and who majors in music with at least a B grade average.
+Following the murder, Bates's family established a memorial scholarship at RCC.
+This scholarship, entitled The Cheri Jo Bates Memorial Endowed Scholarship, is awarded to a student active in various school projects and initiatives, who demonstrates financial needs, undertakes volunteer work and who majors in music with at least a B grade average.

-Bates' mother, Irene, died of strychnine poisoning in early July 1969.
+Bates's mother, Irene, died of strychnine poisoning in early July 1969.